-► On the RTP application, you must attach the RTP's 2019 or 2020 Categorical Exclusion Form located on the Montana RTP webpage.
+On the RTP application, you must attach the RTP's Categorical Exclusion Form located on the Montana RTP webpage.

 Most snowmobile grooming falls under the "Maintenance and Repair" category.
-As such, an applicant proposing snowmobile grooming must complete the RTP's 2020 Categorical Exclusion Form.
+As such, an applicant proposing snowmobile grooming must complete the RTP's Categorical Exclusion Form.
 Such projects may be excluded from MEPA environmental review requirements but are not excluded from FHWA NEPA environmental review requirements.